fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 **Given the compressed nature of the class, the main work/fun on which you will be evaluated is general engagement in our daily activities and conversation.**

-- Thorough preparedness and engaged participation in class meetings (30 points)
+- Thorough preparedness and engaged participation in class meetings (40 points)
-- Small reading response assignments (30 points)
+- Small reading response assignments (20 points)
 - Reading/discussion quizzes  (10 points)
-- Food writing presentations (10 points)
+- Food writing informal presentations (10 points)
 - Cookbook analysis (10 points) [instructions](cookbook-analysis)
 - Digital Food History analysis (10 points) [instructions](website-analysis)